petermr/crops/Mentha/README.md

    |Terms with Wikidata IDs| 25 | 2 % |
    |Mentha specific Terms| 57 | 28% |

-C) **Mentha TPS**: csv file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.
+C) **Mentha TPS**: csv file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc. This file is created using Uniprot database.